Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Youth athlete joint health and development

-Emily focuses on gentle mobilization techniques suitable for sensitive patients and chronic conditions.
+Emily focuses on gentle mobilisation techniques suitable for sensitive patients and chronic conditions.

 - Elderly Patient care and gentle techniques